JaredGill/Data_Science_AirBnB/README.md

 ![image](https://user-images.githubusercontent.com/108297203/203393130-ae8414e7-488d-4730-bb5c-4c6926dcb6ae.png)

 # Conclusions
 For predicted labels such as Price per night and Bedrooms the margin for error must be small, thus the individual models and neural networks should not be relied upon as they are.
-In the future a Multimodel Neural Network should be looked at to utilise the image and text data that was removed from the dataset to create a comprehensive model to make a prediction.
-Also more options in the neural network configuration should be researched such as the batch size for dataloaders, different optimisers, depth and hiddel layer width.
+In the future a Multimodel Neural Network should be looked at to utilise the image and text data that was removed from the dataset to create a comprehensive model to make a prediction, as the individual models could not obtain a sufficient degree of accuracy in their predictions with numerical data alone.
+More options in the neural network configuration should be researched such as the batch size for dataloaders, different optimisers, depth and hiddel layer width.